• Skip to main content

 Day 1:

-Acquaint yourself with Fayetteville and stop by the Fayetteville Convention & Visitors Bureau.
+Acquaint yourself with Fayetteville and stop by the Fayetteville Visitor Center.
 Gather information to start your adventures, from trail maps, shopping, outdoor recreation, scenic & historic tours, we can get you started in the right direction.

 Picnic Lunch

 We know you are itching to explore America’s newest national park.
 Before you dive into the adventure take a second to prep for lunch in the National Park.
-Stop by The Station and order to go or grab some delicious grub from their grab and go cooler.
-Studio B Art Boutique Wine and Beer Gallery also has a variety of gourmet meats and cheeses to help you stock your picnic basket.
+Stop The Takeout and order to go, the jerk chicken bowl is amazing!
+If you are more of a snacker, Studio B Art Boutique Wine and Beer Gallery will be your go-to with a grab and go fridge full of a huge selection of gourmet cheeses and meats.

 Explore in Americas Newest National Park

-Take a three-minute drive from the town of Fayetteville across the New River Gorge Bridge to the Canyon Rim Visitor Center on Fayette Station Road.
-There are picnic tables overlooking the New River Gorge Bridge where you can take time to enjoy your lunch or you can venture down into the gorge for a riverside picnic at Fayette Station.
-Make sure you check out the Canyon Rim Visitor Center where you can watch a film to learn about the history and construction of the New River Gorge Bridge and on how forces of nature have shaped the gorge.
+Take a four-minute drive from the town of Fayetteville across the New River Gorge Bridge to the Canyon Rim Visitor Center on Fayette Station Road.
+There are picnic tables overlooking the New River Gorge Bridge where you can take time to enjoy your lunch or you can venture down into the gorge for a riverside picnic at Fayette Station, bring a blanket for riverside dining.
+Make sure you check out the newly remodeled Canyon Rim Visitor Center where you can watch a film to learn about the history and construction of the New River Gorge Bridge and on how forces of nature have shaped the gorge.
 This will help you get better acquainted with the history and splendor of the New River Gorge, get your bearings with the center’s three-dimensional park map, and take in the unbeatable views from the overlooks.

 Ranger & Nature Programs